apache/iceberg/docs/spark-queries.md

 ```

 ### Catalogs with DataFrameReader

-Iceberg 0.11.0 adds multi-catalog support to `DataFrameReader` in both Spark 3 and 2.4.

 Paths and table names can be loaded with Spark's `DataFrameReader` interface.
 How tables are loaded depends on how
 the identifier is specified.
 When using `spark.read.format("iceberg").load(table)` or `spark.table(table)` the `table`